15101538237ren/Epigenetics/README.md

 3. **Histone modifications and variants** are also significant in maintaining hypomethylated states at CpG islands.

 	* **CFP1** (CXXC finger protein 1, also known as CXXC1) recruits histone H3 lysine 4 (**H3K4**) methyltransferases and is sufficient to main­tain ectopic, CG­rich transgenes that lack promoter features or transcription in an unmethylated state [33].
 However, CFP1-­knockout cells lose local H3K4 tri­methylation (**H3K4me3**) without changes in expression or promoter DNA methylation [34].
 This could reflect a difference between /de novo/ assembly of euchromatin and the retention of redundant protective mechanisms at already active loci.
+(See Figure 1)

 	* Binding of the MLL family H3K4 methyltransferases protects promoters of developmental genes from DNA methylation, and this is also likely to be instructed through their CXXC domains [35].
+(See Figure 1)

-	* The **DNMT3** enzymes each contain an ADD domain (ATRX–DNMT3–DNMT3L)  that **recognizes unmodified H3** and is allosterically **inhibited by H3K4 methylation** [36, 37].
+	* The **DNMT3** enzymes each contain an ADD domain (ATRX–DNMT3–DNMT3L)  that recognizes unmodified H3 and is allosterically inhibited by  **H3K4 methylation** [36, 37].
+(See Figure 1)

-	 * The histone vari­ant H2A.Z is strongly enriched at unmethylated, active promoters [38].
+	 * The histone vari­ant **H2A.Z** is strongly enriched at unmethylated, active promoters [38].
 When DNA methylation is chemically inhibited by azacytidine (a hypomethylating agent), H2A.Z­ containing nucleosomes encroach into adjacent regions [39].
 This supports a model in which epigenetic modifications and histone variants associated with transcription (such as H2A.Z) may be limited to their functional targets by surrounding DNA methylation [38, 39].

+4. Many housekeep­ ing gene promoters have an asymmetric GC distribution downstream of their transcriptional start sites [43].
+This GC skew may inhibit  DNMT3s recruitment by forming a single­ stranded DNA loop (known as an R­loop), through complementary base pairing between nascent RNA and the template strand [43].
+Inversion of this GC asymmetry negates RNA–DNA helix formation and induces de novo methylation [43].
+(See Figure 1)

+5. CpG island promoters are not usually repressed by DNA methylation and are instead silenced by **H3K27 methylation**, which may also protect them from spurious DNA methylation [40, 41].

 #### 3) Intragenic region methylation